tiobe/tics-github-action/README.md

 ### QServer

-As of v3 the option to do [TICSQServer](https://ticsdocumentation.tiobe.com/latest/docs/#doc=admin/admin_A3_qserverref.html) analyses has been available.
-In this mode the project has to be set and project "auto" is not available.
+As of v3, the option to run [TICSQServer](https://ticsdocumentation.tiobe.com/latest/docs/#doc=admin/admin_A3_qserverref.html) analyses has been made available.
+With TICSQServer, persistent measurement points are created which are stored in your Quality Database.
+These measurement points are used by the Client to determine how the code quality evolved from that point.
+TICSQServer can also compare the last obtained results with the previous run and apply Quality Gating.

 ```yaml
 on: [pull_request]